-We believe that the Bible, both Old and New Testaments, is inspired by God, so that it is infallible in the original manuscripts and preserved by God in its verbal and plenary inspiration, so that it is a divinely authoritative standard for every age and every life.
+We believe that the Bible, both Old and New Testaments, is inspired by God so that it is infallible in the original manuscripts and preserved by God in its verbal and plenary inspiration.
+It is a divinely authoritative standard for every age and every life.
 (Matthew 5:18; I Corinthians 2:13; II Timothy 3:16-17; I Peter 1:21).
-We believe that over the course of biblical history God progressively reveals Himself to man through seven dispensations (Hebrews 1:1-2).

 God the Son

 We believe that Jesus Christ was fully God in the flesh and fully man, that He was born of a virgin, and that He lived a sinless life, in which He taught and performed mighty works and wonders and signs exactly as revealed in the four gospels.
 We believe that He was crucified, shed His blood, died to pay the penalty for our sins and was raised bodily from the dead on the third day.
 Forty days later He ascended to the Father's right hand where He is Head of the Church and intercedes for believers.
 From there He is coming again personally, bodily and visibly to this earth to set up His Millennial Kingdom.
 (Isaiah 7:14, 9:6; Hebrews 1:1-2, 7:25; Luke 1:30-35; Ephesians 4:8; John 1:1-5, 10-14, 14:3; Colossians 2:9; I Corinthians 15:3-4; Acts 1:3,11; Revelation 20:4)